-You figure the gain or loss from the disposition in generally the same way as gain or loss from a sale.
+In most cases, you figure the gain or loss from the disposition the same way as gain or loss from a sale.
 But the selling price of your home used to figure the amount of your gain or loss depends, in part, on whether you were personally liable for repaying the debt secured by the home, as shown in the following chart.